Track-Based Triggers for Exotic Signatures: Benchmark model performance

-Efficiency is then defined to capture the effects of track reconstruction criteria which could be set at the trigger level rather than enforced by the physical detector.
-The two most important criteria studied are the minimum \pt and maximum \dz of tracks which would be reconstructed at the trigger level.
+Efficiency is then defined to capture the effects of track reconstruction criteria which could be set at the track-trigger level rather than enforced by the physical detector.
+The two most important criteria studied are the minimum \pt and maximum \absdz of tracks which would be reconstructed by the track-trigger.
 These factors have different effects in different BSM models, depending on whether the final state tracks are prompt or displaced, what the average decay angles of long-lived particles may be, and how much momentum the final state particles carry.
 To study the interplay of these effects, for a fixed acceptance, the \pt and \dz thresholds are varied and the fraction of surviving tracks measured.
 An event level efficiency is then defined, as for the acceptance, based on whether at least $n$ particles in the final state pass these thresholds.

-In realistic tracking detectors, although the reconstruction efficiency for isolated tracks is very close to 1 for any track $p_\mathrm{T}$, the efficiency even in offline algorithms tends to decrease with increasing \dz\cite{atlas_lrt}.
-To emulate this effect in the following studies, the likelihood of reconstructing a given track is set not as a binary by the \dz threshold (e.g. all tracks up to \dz = 5 mm are reconstructed; all above 5 mm are not reconstructed) but instead as a linearly decreasing function.
-The likelihood of reconstructing the track begins at unity for \dz = 1 mm, where the displaced tracking algorithm is expected to begin, and decreases linearly with increasing \dz until it reaches zero at the specified \dz threshold.
+In realistic tracking detectors, although the reconstruction efficiency for prompt isolated tracks is very close to $100\%$ independent of track \pt, the efficiency tends to decrease with increasing \absdz\cite{atlas_lrt}.
+To emulate this effect in the following studies, the likelihood of reconstructing a given track is set not as a binary by the \dz threshold (e.g. all tracks up to $\absdz = 5$~mm are reconstructed; all above 5 mm are not reconstructed), but instead as a linearly decreasing function.
+The likelihood of reconstructing the track begins at unity for $\dz = 0$ and decreases linearly with increasing \absdz until it reaches zero at the specified \absdz threshold.

 Trigger selections in the following sections are designed such that negligible background contributions are expected in most cases.
-The one exception is the SUEP trigger, where background rates have not been studied but could be non-negligible due to the high pileup expected at the HL-LHC.
+The one exception is the SUEP trigger, where background rates have not been studied but could be non-negligible due to the high pile-up expected at the HL-LHC.
+Background rates are also dependent on the track-trigger's ability to differentiate between pile-up vertices.